Junhong Lee

 Research interests

-In addition, I like playing with the model code.
-With that intestest, I implemented 3d Smagorinsky turbulence scheme into the ICON model and roughness sublayer surface-layer scheme into the WRF model.
+Beyond my core research, I enjoy working with model code.
+This interest has led me to implement the 3D Smagorinsky turbulence scheme into the ICON model’s Sapphire configuration and the roughness sublayer surface-layer scheme into the WRF model.

 Education